 The most important thing to take away from this blog post is that you should always wear proper shoes when swimming, floating, kayaking, canoeing, or fishing in the Guadalupe River.
 Even if you have to wear an old pair of sneakers, it’s better than going barefoot!
 Just make sure your sneakers don’t weigh you down too much when wet.
 Try on your favorite pair and get out to the water!

-Rio Guadalupe Resort offers cabin rentals and RV sites on the Guadalupe River in New Braunfels, Texas.
+Rio Guadalupe Resort offers cabin rentals and full hookup RV sites on the Guadalupe River in New Braunfels, Texas.

 Rio Resort features 1/4 mile of Guadalupe River frontage with easy access to tubing, rafting, fishing, and kayaking.
 Come enjoy some of the best fishing in Texas!
 Whether you want to explore or just relax, Rio Guadalupe Resort has something to offer for everyone!